pvandervelde/zinger/README.md

 ## Project risks

-The CrateRover project has a number of areas that pose a high risk of failure.
+The tBlaze project has a number of areas that pose a high risk of failure.
 Factors that contribute to the risk profile are:

 * Complexity in both the underlying field and the design
 * Unfamiliarity with the underlying field

-In order to increase the changes of making the CrateRover project successful it is important to investigate the areas that form the greatest risk for the project first.
+In order to increase the changes of making the tBlaze project successful it is important to investigate the areas that form the greatest risk for the project first.
 The following are the areas of risk, starting with the highest risk area.